amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - `u + m̐ + ar => um̐ + ar => uvar` - It can be considered that either the nasalisation has disappeared (and the euphonic infix `v` has appeared between `u` and `a` according to vakārāgama saṁdhi) or the nasalisation itself has turned into `v`.

 In IPA,
-- `u + ̃ + əɾ => ũ + əɾ => uʋəɾ` - It can be considered that either the nasalisation has disappeared (and the euphonic infix `v` has appeared between `u` and `a` according to vakārāgama saṁdhi) or the nasalisation itself has turned into `v`.
+- `u + ̃ + əɾ => ũ + əɾ => uʋəɾ` - It can be considered that either the nasalisation has disappeared (and the euphonic infix `ʋ` has appeared between `u` and `ə` according to vakārāgama saṁdhi) or the nasalisation itself has turned into `ʋ`.

-The following discussion about neuter gender forms and Tulu third-person pronouns seem to support the case for mediating nasalisation processes.
+The following discussion about neuter gender forms and Tulu third-person pronouns seem to support the case for the mediating nasalisation processes.

 #### Neuter Gender Forms